AlexanderRichert-NOAA/build-nceplibs/README.md

           w3emc-version: v2.10.0
           repo-cache: true
 ```
-which will build and cache bacio and w3emc for the requested versions.
-Note that
+which will build and cache bacio and w3emc for the requested versions (only
+packages with `<package name>-version` set will be built).
+Note that this
-this Action does not automatically identify dependencies, therefore it is
+Action does not automatically identify dependencies, therefore it is
-necessary for the user to explicitly request versions for the entire dependency
+necessary for the user to explicitly request versions for the entire
-chain.
+dependency chain.

 See `action.yml` for the full list of available options and their defaults.